SalesTim/template-manifests/README.md

 To learn more about our template schema, including all fields, options and rules, please refer to our [Template Manifests JSON Schema](https://dist.salestim.com/api/v1.0/json-schemas/io.salestim.automation.templates.schema.json).

-## CREATE YOUR OWN TEMPLATE MANIFEST
+## B. CREATE YOUR OWN TEMPLATE MANIFEST

 ### 1. Get the Sources